rockinrobin714/DebuggerDuck/PRESS-RELEASE.md

 ## Solution ##
 With our app, food is only one click away.
 If you are going to get food, our app lets you announce your services to others and maximize your team’s productivity.
-Your friends can request food items, and you can gain karma points for bringing them food back.
+Your friends can request food items based off of who has volunteered their services as a food runner.
 When you need to be outside, you walk and get food.
 When you’re busy, you can let our app do the coordination for you.

 ## Quote from You ##
-‘I like Chipotle!’ --- Rubber Duck Debugger
+"I like Chipotle!" - Rubber Duck Debugger
 “Now I only eat one fiber one bar a day!” - Will

 ## How to Get Started ##
-All you need to sign up is a facebook account!
+All you need to sign up is a Facebook account!
 Once you’ve signed up, select your group, and you’ll be ready to start volunteering or requesting food.

 ## Customer Quote ##